-I have done a lot of thinking about the millions of families who have children battling illness… especially on a regular basis.
+I have done a lot of thinking about the millions of families who are going though painful seasons.
 I am not going to pretend that, because of our experience, I fully understand what they go through.
-What we experienced was minimal in comparison.
+What we experienced was minimal in comparison to many.

-“Thank you” to those who taught us how we can better love those who have sick family members.
+“Thank you” to those who taught us how we can better love.
 Thank you for showing, “We care, we love you, and we are here.”
 It gave us peace of mind to know you were surrounding and holding us up.
 Our burden was not as heavy because of you!

-How can we love on families with sick children?
+How can we love on families who are in the trenches?
 Here is what we have learned through example:

 - Be intentional.
 These families need to know that they are not alone because the journey can be isolating.
 Make contact a regular habit.
 They need to know you care.
 Don’t be afraid to ask how they are holding up or to acknowledge their pain.